 He did just that in Nagelsmann’s tactical masterclass of a 0-0 draw at Bayern Munich on Matchday 21, Werner deployed from the left in order to find space behind Benjamin Pavard and offer an out ball in the first half as Leipzig looked to restrict the reigning champions.

 It almost paid dividends in a dominant second period from Die Roten Bullen, with Werner - now operating from the right - inches away from wrapping up what would have been a monumental three points as he fired Christopher Nkunku’s cross wide.

-His rare profligacy that night is just that and Werner has five goals from five games out on the left, notching up a goal every 67 minutes in the process.
+His rare profligacy that night is just that and Werner has six goals from 10 games out on the left, notching up a goal every 150 minutes in the process.

 Not only that, he has also bagged his only two long-range strikes from the left wing, showing he can add even more to his game when moved out wide.

 Watch: Werner bagged a hat-trick of goals AND assists in Leipzig's 8-0 demolition of Mainz

 It’s little wonder that the wide version of Werner is so potent when you factor in his searing pace, dribbling ability, composure in front of goal and unerring final ball for his teammates.